 - Middle School: White or green polo, short or long sleeved, with embroidered school crest, tucked into waistband.
 White undershirts are permitted. - High School: Gray or light blue polo or white or light blue Oxford, short or long sleeved, with embroidered school crest, tucked into waistband.
 White undershirts are permitted.
 Seniors may wear the school blazer.
-High school students may wear a letterman jacket. - Campus pullover or athletic jacket with school crest or approved emblem.
+High school students may wear a letterman jacket. - Campus pullover or athletic jacket with school crest or approved emblem may be worn at all times.